 top of page

-Hunger is a typical Germanic name in the sense that it is brave, warrior-like, and composed of two words.
+Hunger is a typical Germanic name: bold, warrior-like, and composed of two elements.
 It has nothing to do with feeling hungry.
-The first word hun means either 'cub, young bear', or is a reference to the Huns for having a 'dark complexion'.
-Most probably 'cub, young bear' is the meaning.
-The word ger means 'spear'.
-Hunger is a surname you can find especially in Germany, the United States of America, and in Switzerland.
-In the Spanish language he is known as San Hung(u)ero de Utrecht.
+The first element, hun, can mean ‘cub, young bear,’ or possibly refer to the Huns, as in ‘dark complexion.’
+Most likely, however, it means ‘cub, young bear.’
+The second element, ger, means ‘spear.’
+So, 'young bear-spear.'
+The surname Hunger is still found today, particularly in Germany, the United States, and Switzerland.
+In Spanish, he is venerated as San Hung(u)ero de Utrecht.

-After his death, Hunger was declared a saint by the Catholic Church.
-His feast day is on December 22nd.
-Hunger is remembered as being pious and having a modest personality.
-Not out for gain, neither personally nor for his family.
-He is depicted with a shining wedding ring.
-As to why, it will become clear further below.
-Hunger is not the only Frisian bishop of Utrecht.
-Other bishops probably belonging to early-medieval noble Frisian families are Alberik I, Frederick from Sexbierum (also declared a saint), Alberik II, Ricfried, Liudger, and Hartbert from Bierum.
-Although not born in Frisia, Bishop Radboud is said to be a descendant of King Radbod.
-The same is being said about Bishop Frederick by the way.
+After his death, Hunger was canonized by the Roman Catholic Church, and his feast day is celebrated on December 22.
+He is remembered as a pious man with a modest character, seeking no gain—neither for himself nor for his family.
+Hunger is often depicted with a radiant wedding ring, the reason for which will become clear further below.
+He was not the only Frisian to serve as bishop of Utrecht.
+Other bishops, likely from early medieval noble Frisian families, include Alberik I, Frederick of Sexbierum (also canonized), Alberik II, Ricfried, Liudger, and Hartbert of Bierum.
+Though not born in Frisia, Bishop Radboud is said to have been a descendant of King Radbod of Frisia († 719)—a claim that, interestingly, is also made about Bishop Frederick, who likewise is supposed to have been of royal blood.
+In other words, the early history of the diocese of Utrecht is steeped in Frisian DNA.

-Just like Katniss Everdeen, Hunger was never supposed to be selected to become the new bishop of Utrecht.
-After the death of Bishop Liudger, a struggle for power dominated the election of a new bishop.
-Back then, a bishopric elected itself a new bishop.
-Only later would this become a prerogative of the Pope.
-Of course, because a bishop was an influential political agent, different Frankish powers exercised influence as to who would become the new bishop.
-Moreover, because the bishopric of Utrecht bordered both Lotharingia and East Francia.
-At first, the provost named Craft was the intended successor.
-But he refused because, as he explained, of the insecurity of the Vikings.
-It was the elderly priest Odulf, who had just been active in Frisia ministering to the Frisians, that was decisive for the selection of Hunger.
-Odulf said not to look at Hunger’s ugly appearance, but at his deeds.
-More plausible, however, is that Craft had to step down under political pressure from East Francia (Van der Tuuk 2003).
+Just like Katniss Everdeen, Hunger was never meant to be selected as the new bishop of Utrecht.
+After the death of Bishop Liudger, a struggle for power dominated the election of his successor.
+At that time, the bishopric itself elected a new bishop—only later would this prerogative belong solely to the Pope.
+Naturally, because a bishop was an influential political figure, various Frankish powers sought to sway the outcome.
+Moreover, since the bishopric of Utrecht bordered two realms—Lotharingia and East Francia—the interest of secular powers in the election was particularly strong.
+Initially, the provost named Craft was the intended successor, but he refused, citing the insecurity caused by Viking raids.
+It was the elderly priest Odulf, who had recently ministered in northern Frisia, who ultimately influenced Hunger’s selection.
+Odulf urged the electors not to judge Hunger by his unattractive and ugly appearance, but by his deeds.
+More plausibly, however, Craft may have been forced to step aside under political pressure from East Francia (Van der Tuuk 2003).

-In the year 854, Hunger became bishop and would stay in this position until his death somewhere in the mid '60s.
-Where his grave was is uncertain.
-According to tradition, he died at Prüm Abbey in Germany, just north of Luxembourg.
-But we know nothing of a grave.
-Another theory is that he was buried on Estate Weeresteyn, located at the former border of the bishopric of Utrecht, also the border between the provinces of Holland and Utrecht.
-The small water stream called Weere translates to 'border'.
-Here in the estate's garden, in the year 1760, a sarcophagus was found with among other a crosier inside, which indicates the grave of a bishop.
-Estate Weeresteyn is close to the villages of Nieuwersluis and Breukelen along the River Stichtse Vecht, an area that for much of the Early Middle Ages was a heartland of influential Frisian nobility tied to the Frankish court; check out our blog post Attingahem Bridge, NY.
-After being exhibited, the sarcophagus was smashed to pieces and disposed of.
+In the year 854, Hunger became bishop and remained in office until his death sometime in the mid-860s.
+The location of his grave is uncertain.
+According to tradition, he died at Prüm Abbey in Germany, just north of Luxembourg, but no confirmed grave exists.
+Another theory suggests he was buried on Estate Weeresteyn, located at the former border of the bishopric of Utrecht, which also marked the boundary between the provinces of Holland and Utrecht.
+The small stream called the Weere translates as ‘border.’
+In the estate’s garden, a sarcophagus was discovered in 1760 containing, among other items, a crozier—an indication that it was the grave of a bishop.
+Estate Weeresteyn lies near the villages of Nieuwersluis and Breukelen along the River Stichtse Vecht, an area that, for much of the Early Middle Ages, was a heartland of influential Frisian nobility connected to the Frankish court (see our blog post Attingahem Bridge, NY).
+After being exhibited, the sarcophagus was smashed to pieces and discarded.
+No, we are not kidding.

 Saint Hunger Frisus